cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

 See [troubleshootings](#troubleshootings) to understand what those error mean.

 ### Todo for this cookbook
-* Checking all the request's parameters and responses status code and body.
-* Adding the "account" section
 * Adding documentation about authentificaiton and authorization process

 ## Data API